jdbedics/clu-msclin-thesis-handbook/docs/01-checklist.md

 **Committee Reader**

 The reader must have either content knowledge or expert *methodological knowledge* of the area under investigation for the thesis.
-For example, if the thesis is on schizophrenia and utilizes an experimental design the the reader can either have knowledge of schizophrenia **or** knowledge of the experimental methods proposed.
+For example, if the thesis is on schizophrenia and utilizes an experimental design then the reader can either have knowledge of schizophrenia **or** knowledge of the experimental methods proposed.
 The reader can be a part-time or full-time faculty member at CLU or a professional in the community with at least a Master’s degree that has the aforementioned expertise.
-The reader must be chosen with approval of program advisor and thesis Committee Chair.
+The reader must be chosen with approval of Program Director and thesis Committee Chair.
 There can be exceptions to the above criteria with the approval of Dr. Bedics.

 ___

-Please see the **Thesis Committee** section of this handbook for information on how to acquire a committee.
+Please see [Section 4 Thesis Committee](#people) of this handbook for information on how to acquire a committee.

 **Due**: June 30th, Summer after First Year